Read how to check changes that have been made to your digital maps and what to do if you want to make changes.

 How RPA notifies you that they have updated a land parcel

-It’s important that you check your digital maps online because we’ve reviewed and updated our mapping information, where necessary, since applications were made for Basic Payment Scheme (BPS) 2017.
+It’s important that you check your digital maps online because we’ve reviewed and updated our mapping information, where necessary.
 If we’ve updated your land parcels, you will have received notifications in the ‘Messages’ tab in the Rural Payments service identifying which land parcels have been updated.

 If you have requested a change to your digital maps, either by calling us or by sending an RLE1 form and sketch map to us, we will write to you.
 We’ll either confirm that we’ve made the changes you requested or we’ll explain why they cannot be made.